25 Content Marketing Tips for Beginners: Where to Focus First

 Here's what nobody tells you about content marketing when you're starting out: everyone's obsessed with going viral or creating the perfect piece.
 That's backwards.

-The most important thing is to just start publishing consistently.
+The most important thing?
+Just start publishing consistently.
 I mean it.
 Pick a schedule you can actually stick to, even if it's just once a week.
-Here's the thing - you're going to suck at first.
+Because here's the thing - you're going to suck at first.
 We all did.
 But you need those terrible posts to learn what resonates with YOUR audience.

 So focus on showing up regularly and being genuinely helpful.
 Share what you're learning as you learn it.
 The polish comes later.
 Trust me, consistency beats perfection every single time in content marketing.